 Keeping your teeth and gums healthy as you age is important to maintaining your overall physical health.

-Original Medicare Part A and Part B don’t pay for dental services, including routine examinations, tooth extractions, root canals, and other basic dental services.
+Original Medicare parts A and B don’t pay for dental services, including routine examinations, tooth extractions, root canals, and other basic dental services.
 They also don’t cover dental supplies like dentures and braces.

 There are some exceptions, though: If you need complicated dental surgeries, or if you need dental services because of a covered illness or injury, Medicare may pay for your treatment.